 Twice we have already discussed how important it is to follow the methodology in order to correctly calculate the NPS.
 And as I explained in the previous post, in NPS, it is not so much the numeric index itself that is important as the two questions you need to ask in order to display the Net Promoter Scor.

-From my work experience, I know that if the NPS indicator itself is very popular and is used everywhere (yes, even where it is not necessary), then the second question is used much less often, although it is he who helps to obtain very important information, to find out the opinion of customers about the product , service or business as a whole, to improve work, and sometimes to develop “from scratch” a strategy for the development of the company, while understanding the strengths and weaknesses of working with a client.
+From my work experience, I know that if the NPS number itself is very popular and is used everywhere (yes, even where it is not necessary), then the second question is used much less often, although it is he who helps to obtain very important information, to find out the opinion of customers about the product , service or business as a whole, to improve work, and sometimes to develop “from scratch” a strategy for the development of the company, while understanding the strengths and weaknesses of working with a client.

 “Nothing” answers are important

 So, let’s go back to the example from the previous post about 1000 customers and 200 responding respondents.
-We need to go deeper into the details.
-Suppose we are talking about a car service (dealer or independent – it does not matter).
+We need to go into details.
+Suppose that we are talking about a car service (dealer or independent – it does not matter).
 We received 200 answers to the first question.
 And when they began to ask the second question, it turned out that people have nothing to say in response, at best they say “I don’t know”, “I have nothing to say”, “everything is fine”.
 And for some reason, many researchers believe that such responses need not be written down.

 Another very important condition appears in our methodology: we need to collect 200 respondents who not only gave an assessment, but also explained their answer even with words such as “everything is fine”.
-In the course of such a survey, we will receive many answers like “about nothing”, but more specific and accurate answers, believe me, will also be.
+In the course of such a survey, we will receive many answers like “nothing”, but more specific and accurate answers, believe me, will also be.
 So let’s talk about how to work with them.

 What the results might look like